Engaged College Initiative

 Read more: Cornell SC Johnson College of Business awarded grant for community-engaged learning – (Cornell BusinessFeed, Sept.
 28, 2020)

-OEI also continues to offer grants to faculty and staff from colleges outside the Engaged College Initiative.
+The Einhorn Center also continues to offer grants to faculty and staff from colleges outside the Engaged College Initiative.